| Cologne

 depicted in the axial chapel of the choir in scenes of Christ’s life; and the period sub gratia

 is depicted in the other choir chapels, in scenes from the lives of saints.
+A typological view of history is also worked out

 in more detail in the two ‘Bible windows’, where scenes of Christ’s life are related to Old